airvin/search-cli/readme.md

 ## Building the application

-To build the application, use:
+This application is written in Kotlin and uses Gradle as a build tool.
+To build the executable, you will need to have a JDK (v1.8) installed.
+To build, use:

 ```
 make build